 - Monitor Portion Sizes: Smaller, more frequent meals might help you avoid overeating and ease the strain on your stomach as it heals.

-- Stay Active: As with any weight reduction strategy, exercise is essential.
+- Stay Active: Exercise is essential for any weight reduction strategy.
 Begin with easy workouts like walking, then add strenuous ones as you heal.

 - Listen to Your Body: Take a step back and speak with your doctor if you have any discomfort after eating particular meals, including pain, feeling too full, or any other discomfort.